dopry/svelte-oidc/README.md

 * OidcContext - component to initiate the OIDC client.
 You only need one instance in your DOM tree at the root.

   Attributes:
-  * authority - OIDC Authority/issuer/base url for .well-known/openid-configuration
+  * issuer - OIDC Authority/issuer/base url for .well-known/openid-configuration
   * client_id - OAuth ClientId
   * redirect_uri -  default: window.location.href
   * post_logout_redirect_uri - override the default url that OIDC will redirect to after logout. default: window.location.href